Google, IBM, and others team up to hasten data transfers in computers

 COMPUTERWORLD.INNEWSGoogle, IBM, and others team up to hasten data transfers in computers HARDWARE Google, IBM, and others team up to hasten data transfers in computers Agam Shah October 17, 2016

-Google, IBM, and others team up to hasten data transfers in computers Two newly formed consortiums propose specifications to bring unprecedented boosts to data transfers inside and outside of computers.
+Google, IBM, and others team up to hasten data transfers in computers.
+Two newly formed consortiums propose specifications to bring unprecedented boosts to data transfers inside and outside computers.

 Computational workloads are growing, and processors, memory, and storage are getting faster at a blazing pace.
 Emerging technologies could leave computers choking for bandwidth.